Unveiling the Mysteries of Sodium (Na): Protons, Neutrons, and Electrons

 Isotopes of Sodium: A Deeper Dive

 As mentioned earlier, isotopes are atoms of the same element that have the same number of protons but a different number of neutrons.
 The most common isotope of sodium is ²³Na, with 11 protons and 12 neutrons.
 Still, other isotopes, such as ²²Na and ²⁴Na, exist but are less prevalent.
-These isotopes can have different properties, including radioactivity.
-So for instance, ²²Na is a radioactive isotope used in various medical and scientific applications, such as positron emission tomography (PET) scans.
+But these isotopes can have different properties, including radioactivity.
+Plus, for instance, ²²Na is a radioactive isotope used in various medical and scientific applications, such as positron emission tomography (PET) scans.
 The stability and radioactivity of isotopes depend on the balance of protons and neutrons in the nucleus.

 FAQs about Sodium's Atomic Structure